What Causes IBS Neurological Symptoms?

 How Irritable Bowel Syndrome is Treated

-Irritable bowel syndrome can be difficult to treat since there is currently no specific treatment protocol to produce the same or similar outcomes for symptom management.
-The brain-gut axis plays a significant role in the potential differences in these outcomes.
-Research has found that this axis is bi-directional, meaning both the brain and gut can communicate with one another through the neurotransmitters running along the gastrointestinal tract called the enteric nervous system.
-Symptoms of IBS can affect the balance of this brain-gut axis, creating unpleasant sensations during digestion which can begin to stress the brain and alter the brain’s ability to make new neural connections, also known as neuroplasticity.
-At re-origin, we believe it can be beneficial to manage the symptoms of irritable bowel syndrome with non-pharmacological therapies that focus on restoring balance to this brain-gut axis.
+Irritable bowel syndrome can be difficult to treat since there is currently no specific treatment protocol for symptom management.9 The gut-brain axis plays a significant role in the potential differences in these outcomes.
+Research has found that this axis is bi-directional, meaning both the brain and gut can communicate with one another through the neurotransmitters running along the gastrointestinal tract called the enteric nervous system.10 Symptoms of IBS can affect the balance of this gut-brain axis, creating unpleasant sensations during digestion, which can begin to stress the brain and alter the brain’s ability to make new neural connections, also known as neuroplasticity.
+At re-origin, we believe it can be beneficial to manage the symptoms of irritable bowel syndrome with non-pharmacological therapies that focus on restoring balance to this gut-brain axis.
 At re-origin, our limbic system brain retraining program is a neuroplasticity-based intervention that addresses the underlying cause of IBS, providing a tailored and promising method for potentially eliminating IBS symptoms and enhancing your everyday life.

 Irritable Bowel Syndrome Diet